 The final exam will also consist entirely of short essay questions.
 The exam will cover material from assigned readings, lectures, films, and class discussions and activities.
 Just like the midterm, the final is designed to test your knowledge of content from several modules and will ask you to synthesize that material.
-The final is online and will be scheduled for December 18th from 4:00pm - 6:00pm EST ONLY.
-You will be able to access the questions for the final starting at 4:00pm EST and all answers must be submitted by 6:00pm EST. It is advised that you start the final as soon as it opens at 4:00pm EST.
+This final exam will ONLY be available for submission between December 13th at 9am and December 15th at 11:59pm, EST ONLY.
+Late final exams will not be accepted.
+You should spend no more than three hours on this exam.